UnderMybrella/SpiralBlog/_posts/2018-09-09-SpiralBridge.md

 <hr>

-<sup id="nb-1">1</sup> This code may or may not run without the HUD being loaded in.
+[^nb-1]: This code may or may not run without the HUD being loaded in.

-<sup id="nb-2">2</sup> If your game runs slower than 60 fps (eg: 30), then these delays will take longer.
+[^nb-2]: If your game runs slower than 60 fps (eg: 30), then these delays will take longer.
 If it runs faster than 60 fps (eg: 120), then these delays will take much less time.

-<sup id="nb-3">3</sup> Note that it wasn't *guaranteed* to be the deallocations - there were quite possibly some other things that could be causing it, but this was working for me so... ¯\\\_(ツ)\_/¯
+[^nb-3]: Note that it wasn't *guaranteed* to be the deallocations - there were quite possibly some other things that could be causing it, but this was working for me so... ¯\\\_(ツ)\_/¯

-<sup id="nb-4">4</sup> There were a few other under the hood things too, but this was the main one.
+[^nb-4]: There were a few other under the hood things too, but this was the main one.